progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--Not nearly as many configuration options are available for the server side of Git, but there are a few interesting ones you may want to take note of.-->

-Es gibt nicht annähernd so viele Konfigurationsmöglichkeiten für die Serverfunktionalitäten von Git, aber es gibt dabei einige interessante Parameter, die Du dir anschauen solltest.
+Es gibt nicht annähernd so viele Konfigurationsmöglichkeiten für die Serverfunktionalitäten von Git, aber es gibt dabei einige interessante Parameter, die Du Dir anschauen solltest.

 <!--#### receive.fsckObjects ####-->
 #### receive.fsckObjects ####